benhosmer/Drupal-Top-100-Downloader/README.md

 Check out the Downloads for an OS X app that downloads all of the modules within the application package contents.

 After you double-click the application, use finder to "Show Package Contents".
-Within this folder you will find a folder called drupal.
+Within this folder open Contents/Resources you will find a folder called drupal-modules.
 This is where the downloaded modules are.